Can The IPV D3 Vape Mod Improve On The The Popular IPVD2

 Now you have dual magnets present that hold the battery door in place allowing you quick access to the battery, and these hold firm so you don’t need a silicone sleeve to ensure the battery door cover stays where it should be.

 All in all this is a real solidly constructed little unit, with excellent build quality and outstanding form factor.
-It’s incredibly comfortable in the hand and light too, and with its small size it’s a very pocket friendly little unit as well!
+It’s incredibly comfortable in the hand and light too, and with its small size it’s a very pocket friendly little vape mod as well!

 Check out this video overview if the IPVD3 from the chaps at Pioneer4you.